wireapp/wire-server/docs/reference/Make_Docker_and_Qemu_for_Wire_Haskellers.md

 # About this document:
 This document is written with the goal of explaining https://github.com/wireapp/wire-server/pull/622 well enough that someone can honestly review it. :)

-In it, we're going to rapidly bounce back between GNU make, bash, GNU sed, Docker, and QEMU.
+In this document, we're going to rapidly bounce back and forth between GNU make, bash, GNU sed, Docker, and QEMU.

 # What does this Makefile do?
 Why was it created?